-Get ready to put the pedal to the metal as we check out the best Need for Speed games of 2022!
+Get ready to put the pedal to the metal as we check out the best Need for Speed games of the year!

 The Need for Speed series has been a staple of the driving game world for years now.
 Generations of gamers have been enjoying these games since 1994, learning how to drift around corners and discovering just how important picking that right decal actually is.

 Thanks to shows like Pimp My Ride, everyone wanted a pice of the customisation action.
 They also wanted to be in a movie-style car chase with the cops, but frankly none of us wanted to risk going to prison.